divyajeettt/CSE231/Assignment-1/README.md

 ABC    XYZ
 ```

-Assumption: The options given to the `echo` command (if any) will ONLY be given as the first argument.
-All subsequent options will be treated as text literals.
+*<b>Assumption:</b> The options given to the `echo` command (if any) will ONLY be given as the first argument.
+All subsequent options will be treated as text literals.*

 #### pwd